edumats/flexible-price-tracker/README.md

 #### Problems during installation

-On Ubuntu or MacOS it is possible to encounter a problem related to pkg-config during installation of dbus-python on pip:
+It is possible to encounter a problem related to pkg-config during installation of dbus-python on pip:

 ````
 configure: error: The pkg-config script could not be found or is too old.
 Make sure it